-Hello, I am Aisa a 30 something single mom.
+Hello, I am Aisa a late 30s single mom.
 I love all things cannabis.
-I smoke it, eat it, rub it all over, tinctures, topicals, and straight CBDs.
+I enjoy smoking it, edibles, tinctures, topicals, and straight CBDs.
 I am for all forms of cannabis.
 What I cannot stand is the stereotypes especially against women.
 The only one seen in media where if you smoke you must be a stupid stoner, an unproductive pothead, that you are late to everything, or you forget everything.
 That you are irresponsible, a bad parent, a lazy employee and complete loser.
 My goal is to change that image to the sophisticated stoner, the classy stoner the Bud Divas.
 I want to break the stigma.

 Although my history with cannabis goes back, my medical journey didn’t start until my mid-twenties when I became pregnant.
 When I was four months pregnant with my daughter at a Thanksgiving dinner, I found a quarter size perfectly round bald spot on my scalp.
 Quickly after that, I started losing my hair in massive amounts.
 Perfect circular patches everywhere.
 Five months later, by the time my daughter was born I was almost completely bald, I had more bald spots than hair.